-But take this pensioner in Malaysia who instantly regretted getting sucked in and paying $1,997 out of his life savings.
-MOBE denied his refund even though he asked just 2 days after handing it over.
+But this pensioner in Malaysia regretted getting sucked in and paying $1,997 out of his life savings when MOBE denied his refund even though he asked just 2 days.

-When I say MOBE is expensive, it really is.
-Here's what you’ll have to pay if you really want to go down this route:
+When I say MOBE is expensive, it really is!
+Here's what you can expect to pay if you go down this route:

-And what do you get for this?
-The ability to promote these same products to others and make a cut.
+And what do you get?
+The ability to promote these products to others for a cut.

-It really saddens me when I see people promoting MOBE because I know just how much they've put in and I know how hard it is to stop and say enough is enough when you've emptied your savings and have nothing to show for it.
+It really saddens me when I see people promoting MOBE because I know just how much they've put in and how hard it is to stop and say enough is enough, especially when you've emptied out your savings and have nothing to show for it.

-That's why their only option is to try and get other people under them in the pyramid scheme to try and get their money back.
+That's why their only option is to try and recruit other people under them to try and get their money back.
 And so the cycle goes on and on and on.

-According to their own earnings disclaimer 95% of all MOBE members make less than $250 per year.
+Their earnings disclaimer says 95% of all MOBE members make less than $250/year.

-They'll be told things like it's because they're “not working hard enough” or they'll get their breakthrough if they just invest “a little bit more money” they’ll go to the next level, when in truth, they should just cut their losses and not waste any more time, money or energy.
+They'll be told it's because they're “not working hard enough” or they'll get their breakthrough if they just invest “a little bit more” when in truth, they should just cut their losses.

-Automated Daily Income is a scam and one that's going to cost you dearly if you join.
-It's a cleverly disguised entry point into MOBE's pyramid scheme and losing your $47 is just the very beginning; it starts going downhill a lot quicker from there.
+Yes, Automated Daily Income is a scam and one that's going to cost you dearly if you join.
+It's a cleverly disguised entry point into MOBE's pyramid scheme and losing $47 is just the very beginning; it goes downhill fast from there.

-Not only is Automated Daily Income a scam, it’s a scam that turns scam victims into scammers.
+Automated Daily Income is a scam that turns scam victims into scammers.

 If you do manage to recruit others into the scheme, you're making money by scamming others with the same scam you fell for.
 Is this really the kind of business you want to be involved with?

 Wealthy Affiliate has been turning complete newbies into successful online business owners for years.
-With step-by-step training courses and action steps you can follow, top-notch community support and easy website builders, you can turn any passion or interest you have into a successful and profitable online business.
+With step-by-step training, top-notch expert support and beginner-friendly website builders, you can turn any passion into a successful and profitable online empire.

 I joined Wealthy Affiliate back in 2014 and I've been a member ever since.
-Since then I've created several internet businesses that generate more than $6,000 a month, enough to quit the day job for good and book a one-way ticket to Thailand.
+I've created several internet businesses that generate more than $7,000 a month, enough to quit the day job for good and book a one-way ticket to Thailand.